 How long does a backsplash installation typically take?

-A standard 25-35 linear feet of backsplash takes 2-3 days for prep, setting, and grouting.
-Complex layouts with multiple materials or intricate patterns run 4-5 days.
-We schedule curing time — typically 24 hours before grouting, 72 hours before sealing — into the project so you're not using the space too early.
+A standard 25-35 linear feet takes 2-3 days for prep, setting, and grouting.
+Complex layouts with multiple materials run 4-5 days.
+We also schedule curing time into the project.
+That's 24 hours before grouting, 72 hours before sealing.
+This way you're not using the space too early.

 What's the difference between cement board and drywall for a backsplash?

-Cement board is moisture-resistant and won't absorb water the way drywall does.
-In a kitchen or bathroom where water exposure is constant, cement board is the right choice.
-Standard drywall works if the wall stays relatively dry, but it's the cheaper route for a reason — it fails faster when exposed to moisture.
+Cement board resists moisture and won't absorb water like drywall does.
+In kitchens or bathrooms with constant water exposure, cement board is right.
+Drywall works if the wall stays relatively dry.
+It's the cheaper route for a reason.
+It fails faster when moisture hits.

 Can you install a new backsplash over existing tile?

 Sometimes.
 If the existing tile is solidly adhered and the substrate underneath is sound, we can often tile over it by adding a waterproofing membrane and using the right mortar.
-But if there's any movement, moisture, or lippage in the existing tile, we remove it first.
-Tiling over a bad substrate is just setting up for a second failure.
+If there's movement, moisture, or lippage in the existing tile, we remove it first.
+Tiling over a bad substrate just sets up a second failure.

 Ready to Get Your Backsplash Done Right

-If you're in the Phoenix East Valley or Scottsdale area and you want a backsplash that looks professional, stays waterproof, and respects your home's design, let's talk.
-Book online to schedule a time or fill out our contact form and we'll get back to you within 24 hours with a straightforward assessment and estimate.
+If you're in the Phoenix East Valley or Scottsdale and want a backsplash that looks professional, stays waterproof, and respects your home's design, let's talk.
+Book online to schedule a time and we'll get back to you within 24 hours with a straightforward assessment and estimate.